 For the past several years we have taken an increasingly active role in fostering diversity and inclusion at Kreischer Miller through a number of internal efforts as well as participation in various initiatives in the accounting industry.
 As part of our commitment, in 2020 we formally created a Diversity, Equity, and Inclusion (DEI) Council comprised of team members at all levels, including executive sponsorship.

-Learn more about our commitment to diversity and inclusion – both within Kreischer Miller as well as in the accounting profession.
+Learn more about our commitment to diversity, equity, and inclusion – both within Kreischer Miller as well as in the accounting profession.

 The mission of our DEI Council is to continue to foster a workplace culture of belonging by creating awareness for better understanding so the firm is welcoming and inclusive of all cultures and backgrounds.